szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <CodeEditor language='JavaScript'>
     </CodeEditor>

 We can see that using `greet` outside of its block (the curly braces where it was defined) returns an error.
-Again, this is because `greet` is only available inside of the block in which it was declared. __Note:__ If you cannot see the two successful console logs, check the developer console in your browser, rather than in the embedded code editor.
+Again, this is because `greet` is only available inside of the block in which it was declared.
+By contrast, `someValue` is available to display because it was declared within its own block outside of the function.

 Just like with `var`, you can reassign the values of `let` variables at any time.
 However, unlike `var`, you cannot re-declare a `let` variable.
 So while this will work: